google/android-cuttlefish/BUILDING.md

 connect (on the same machine as the docker container) by pointing your browser at https://localhost:8443/

-If not reachable, please the same ssh tunneling described in the VNC section.
+WebRTC allows you to control cuttlefish inside the docker container without ssh tunnel.